E-APR: Mapping the Effectiveness of Automated Program Repair: Results

-To answer this question, the e-APR framework uses a Support Vector Machine to learn a model that can be used to predict the most suitable APRT to repair buggy programs with particular features.
-The fitted SVM produced 93.6 accuracy and 75.83 precision and the results are depicted in the reduced instance space shown in Figure~\ref{fig:algoSelection}.
+To answer this question, the E-APR framework uses multi-label classification algorithms to predict the most suitable APRT to repair buggy programs with particular features.
+We use 10-fold cross validation to evaluate the performance of four notable Machine Learning techniques: Support Vector Machine (SVM), Random Forest Classifier (RFC), Decision Tree (DT), and Multi-Layer Perceptron (MLP).

+We use the scikit-learn Python implementation of these approaches and employed MLSMOTE~\cite{charte2015mlsmote} to address the class imbalance problem.
+The performance of the two approaches is evaluated in terms of precision, recall, and f1-score.
+Precision is the fraction of instances that are correctly predicted, calculated as:

+where \textit{TP} is the true positives and \textit{FP} is the false positives.
+Recall measures how accurately the model is able to identify the relevant data.

+where FN is false negatives.
+F1-Score is the harmonic mean of P and R, computed as follows: